matjazpotocnik/ProcessWire-AIOM-All-In-One-Minify/README.md

 ## Installation ##

 1. Copy the files for this module to /site/modules/AllInOneMinify/
 2. In admin: Modules > Check for new modules.
 3. Install Module "AIOM+ (All In One Minify) for CSS, LESS, JS and HTML".

-** Alternative in ProcessWire 2.4 **

-1. Login to PW backend and go to Modules
-2. Click tab "new" and enter Module Class Name: "AllInOneMinify"
-3. Click "Download and Install"

 ## Minimize Stylesheets and parse LESS files ##